We may get commissions for purchases made through links in this post.

 Use only toothpaste and brushes which are designed and formulated for cats.
 Some of our members avoid toothbrushes and opt for using a clean gauze pad, wrapped around their finger.

 Don’t rely on kibble (dry cat food) to clean your cat’s teeth.
 Research shows this to be ineffective.
 Some of our members who feed a raw diet give their cats chicken wings or necks.
 The constant friction of chicken bone and cartilage is said to keep teeth clean.
 If you consider this, please read more about safety concerns with feeding a raw diet.

 Cats are creatures of comfort, and investing in a plush pet bed may seem like a good idea.
 Don’t get your hopes too high though.
 Some cats take to their cat bed right away while others may prefer sleeping anywhere but in their bed, usually preferring their owner’s sleeping area.

-Some owners invest in a heating pad such as the .
+Some owners invest in a heating pad.
 That’s a good way to make the cat bed more attractive and can really help older cats or those that have arthritis.

 Last, but not least, catnip!

 Catnip is the common name for the plant Nepeta Cataria, which contains a compound called nepetalactone.
 This compound makes catnip virtually irresistible to some cats.

 Not all cats respond to catnip but if your cat does, you will know as soon as you sprinkle some on the floor.
 Your cat will likely rub herself in the catnip, roll on the ground and generally try to get into it as much as possible.
 Effects usually wear off after 10-15 minutes.
 We have a fascinating detailed article on this very topic, so make sure to read it as well: How Does Catnip Affect Cats?